 When should I post on Facebook?

-The best times to get exposure on Facebook tend to be at 1 p.m., 3 p.m. and 9 a.m., Wednesdays through Sundays.
+In general, the best times to get exposure on Facebook tend to be at 1 p.m., 3 p.m. and 9 a.m., Wednesdays through Sundays, with HubSpot's latest report pinpointing Thursday as the top day.
 But as will be the case with most of our timing recommendations, you need to track your traffic and adjust according to your specific industry and brand followers.
 (This post explains more about analyzing your Facebook Insights.)

 Think also about your target market and the times when they are most likely to be checking in on social media.

 Many people do a quick scan when they first wake up, or over a lunch break.
 Others may wind down in the evening.
 Some studies show that media companies do best with early morning or evening posts, while B2B businesses see the most traffic around 9 a.m. and between 3 and 4 p.m. (perhaps when business buyers are taking a coffee break away from emails and spreadsheets).